 Our Twitter Conference is a forum for disseminating students’ research and generating discussion and feedback, just like at a typical physical conference.
 Similarly to a typical conference abstracts are peer-reviewed and selected for presentation at a given time and place as part of the conference programme.
 Unlike at a physical conference, however, the medium isn’t a poster or a platform presentation, but a thread of 10 tweets providing the background, methods, findings and conclusions of their research.

+Each presenters has a dedicated 15 minute presentation slot on the conference programme.
 The presenters are introduced by the conference chair at the start of their presentation slot.
-They share their presentation in a series of tweets.
+They then share their presentation in a series of tweets.
 Each tweet is a reply to the previous one, creating a readable chain of tweets with an easy to follow numbering system 1/10, 2/10, 3/10, etc. and ending with our hashtag #PTTC20.
+There is time to ask questions and engage with the presenter just like after a conference presentation by replying to their tweets.
+Unlike a traditional conference, this isn’t limited just to that 15 minute allocated time and you can interact with presenters at any point after their presentation.

 The presenters are all current students of physiotherapy or physical therapy.
 Physiotherapy programmes from around the world have registered to take part and each participating institution is currently running a student peer review process to select their student representative who will be presenting their research project